NickvisionApps/Spotlight/README.md

 1. Set the `VCPKG_ROOT` environment variable to the path of your vcpkg installation's root directory.
 #### Windows
 1. Set the `VCPKG_DEFAULT_TRIPLET` environment variable to `x64-windows`
-1. Run `vcpkg install libnick libjpeg-turbo boost-gil qtbase qtsvg qttools`
+1. Run `vcpkg install libnick libjpeg-turbo boost-gil`

 ### Building
 1. First, clone/download the repo.